ANNUAL REPORT 2020-21

 elders increased access to nutritious food and information through Elder Services

-parents struggling with substance use disorders participated in home visiting interventions to maintain sobriety and improve their home environments for their children
+parents struggling with substance use disorders participated in a home visiting intervention & peer support to maintain sobriety and improve their home environments for their children

 hours were volunteered by Head Start parents